VOLUNTEER APPLICATION FORM

 Safeguarding Adults Leaflet

-The Volunteer Services department will invite you to one of their volunteer seminaries session (Currently held monthly, usually at Queen’s Hospital).
-This is a short half day training for volunteers, you’ll cover the basics such as health and safety
+The Volunteer Services department will invite you to one of their volunteer seminaries session (Held monthly, usually at Queen’s Hospital).
+This is a short half day training for volunteers, you’ll cover the basics such as health and safety.

-Not everything on this seminar is applicable to Bedrock Radio volunteers, however many essential things are covered.
+Admittedly not everything on this seminar is applicable to Bedrock Radio volunteers, however many essential health & safety things are covered.

 Onboarding Complete

-You are then handed back to Bedrock Radio where will commence your studio training!
+You are handed back to Bedrock Radio so we can commence your studio training!

 Studio Training